willjp/vim-taskmage/README.rst

 Prerequisistes
 --------------

 Your vim must be compiled with python (2 or 3).
-Check this using the command (if nothing is returned, your vim was not compiled with python support).
+Run the following command from a console - if a line is returned, your vim was built with python support.

 .. code-block:: bash